Bernie Sanders: Party affiliations

 Born into a Democratic-voting family, Sanders was first introduced to political activism when his brother Larry joined the Young Democrats of America and campaigned for Adlai Stevenson II in 1956.
 Sanders joined Vermont's Liberty Union Party in 1971 and was a candidate for several offices, never coming close to winning election.
 He became party chairman, but quit in 1977 to become an independent.
 In 1980, he served as an elector for the Socialist Workers Party.
 In 1981, Sanders ran as an independent for mayor of Burlington, Vermont, and defeated the Democratic incumbent; he was reelected three times.
 Although an independent, he endorsed Democratic presidential candidates Walter Mondale in 1984 and Jesse Jackson in 1988.
 His endorsement of Mondale was lukewarm (telling reporters that "if you go around saying that Mondale would be a great president, you would be a liar and a hypocrite"), but he supported Jackson enthusiastically.
-The Washington Post reported that the Jackson campaign helped inspire Sanders to work more closely with the Democratic Party.

-Sanders attended the 1983 conference of the Socialist Party USA where he gave a speech.
+The Washington Post reported that the Jackson campaign helped inspire Sanders to work more closely with the Democratic Party.Sanders attended the 1983 conference of the Socialist Party USA where he gave a speech.

-Sanders first ran for the U.S. House of Representatives in 1988 and for the U.S. Senate in 2006, each time adopting a strategy of winning the Democratic Party primary, thereby eliminating Democratic challengers, and then running as an independent in the general election.
+Sanders first ran for the US House of Representatives in 1988 and for the US Senate in 2006, often adopting a strategy of winning the Democratic Party primary, thereby eliminating Democratic challengers, and then running as an independent in the general election.
 He continued this strategy through his reelection in the 2018 United States Senate election in Vermont.
 Throughout his tenure in Congress, he has been listed as an independent.
 He caucused with Democrats in the House while refusing to join the party, and continues to caucus with Democrats in the Senate.
 Some conservative southern House Democrats initially barred him from the caucus as they believed that allowing a self-described socialist to join would harm their electoral prospects.
 He soon came to work constructively with Democrats, voting with the party over 90% of the time during his tenure in Congress.